etefera/kpt/docs/README.md

 │           └── image: gcr.io/kpt-dev/helloworld-gke:0.1.0
 └── [service.yaml]  Service helloworld-gke
 ```
-- The **live** command group contains the next-generation versions of apply related commands for deploying local configuration packages to a cluster with manifest-based pruning and resource
+- The [**live**](reference/live) command group contains the next-generation versions of `kubectl apply` related commands for deploying local configuration packages to a cluster with manifest-based pruning and resource
 status.
-- The **fn** command group extends the built-in capabilities of kpt by allowing users to write functions that generate,
+- The [**fn**](reference/fn) command group extends the built-in capabilities of kpt by allowing users to write functions that generate,
 transform and validate configuration files.
 Functions can be packaged as container images, starlark scripts, or binary executables.

 ## Installation